ayrna/orca/doc/orca-quick-install.md

 * `gcc` and `g++`
 * MATLAB/Octave (Octave >= 4.0), including `mex`.
   * MATLAB toolboxes: Statistics and Machine Learning
   * Octave packages: statistics,optim,liboctave-dev.
 Can be easily installed with `pkg install -forge optim` and so on.
+Depending on your GNU/Linux distribution you may have to install `liboctave-dev` with your distribution package manager.

 ## Download ORCA